Tide-Scans/Tide-Scans-Translator-Sheets-Add-On/README.md

 - **DeepL Translation**: Translate Japanese text using the DeepL translation service.
 - **Google Translate**: Translate Japanese text using Google Translate.
-- **Jisho API**: Fetch definitions and information from Jisho dictionary.
+- **Jisho API**: Fetch definitions and information from the Jisho dictionary.

 ## Important Note